mapgears/scribeui/README.markdown

 To get the latest **release**, clone this repo and then checkout the latest tag. ``` git describe --abbrev=0 ``` to view the latest tag.

+The following instruction installations were tested on ubuntu precise.

+**Requirements**

+* Mapserver 6.4.1
+* Apache 2.2

 Development installation
 ------------